 Linux bfs command

-Short for "Big File Scanner," bfs is a modified version of the ed editor which is read-only and designed to process much larger files.
+Short for "Big File Scanner," bfs is a modified version of the ed editor that is read-only and designed to process much larger files.

 The purpose of bfs is to load, view and analyze very large text files.
 It does not load the text into a buffer, and does not allow the contents to be modified.